Charmiece/Final-Project---CreditCard-Fraud/README.md

 * Let other members know what changes you made and go over them to make sure they are correct.
 * Work on the project on Monday and Wednesday together during or before class over zoom.
 * Meet again during the office hours to finish and review segment.

-## Tableau Story

-*	Create a bar graph – Fraud and Non-fraud
-*	Create a graph depicting fraud done to women versus men
-*	Avg amount of fraud transaction
-*	Fraud transactions by category – to see if there is any correlation with certain categories
-*	Heat map by locations
-*	Most vulnerable age for cc fraud

-We want to show, with graphs, any patterns there may be.
-This will also be a great way to demonstrate what we were able to do with our machine learning model.

-## Summary

 ## Questions they hope to answer with the data
 1. When should the credit card companies shut off a card when it detects fraud?